aurzenith/aurzenith.github.io/README.md

 Welcome to my github page for aurzenith

-It is for simple tests and such for now
+It is for simple tests for now